StackExchange/NetGain/README.md

 - **[NuGet Gallery: stackexchange.netgain]**

-You can add websocket-sharp to your project with the **NuGet Package Manager**, by using the following command in the **Package Manager Console**.
+You can add StackExchange.NetGain to your project with the **NuGet Package Manager**, by using the following command in the **Package Manager Console**.

     PM> Install-Package StackExchange.NetGain